June 1962 Alcatraz escape: Allen West

-Allen West (March 25, 1929 – December 21, 1978) was born in New York City.
+Allen Clayton West (born March 25, 1929 – died December 21, 1978) was born in New York City.
+He had picked up a slight southern accent during years in Georgia.
+West had stolen many cars and had served three prison-farm terms when he drove one across the Georgia line.
+West's violent and aggressive reputation made him unpopular with Alcatraz guards and he spent time imprisoned in isolation in D Block, and was a maintenance orderly as punishment for his behavior.
 West was arrested over 20 times throughout his lifetime.
 He was imprisoned for car theft in 1955, first at Atlanta Penitentiary, then at Florida State Prison.
-After an escape attempt from the Florida facility, he was transferred to Alcatraz in 1957 at the age of 28 and became inmate AZ1335.
+After an escape attempt from the Florida facility, he was transferred to Alcatraz in 1957 to serve 10 years for car theft and became inmate AZ1330.
+He arrived for a second term in 1958 as AZ1335.